TenthPres/TouchPointScripts/Mapify/README.md

 (blank) with the name "GeoLat"

 ## To-Do
 - Report the number of records not shown.
+(Pending PR to TouchPoint.)
 - Get >1000 results.
 (Pending PR to TouchPoint.)
 - Move script to CDN.
 - Make colors dynamic from a collection of standard fields.